danny-h3/Discord-Weather-Bot/README.md

 # Discord Weather Bot
- Simple discord bot built using Express and Node.js to practice some backend development
+ Simple discord bot built using Express and Node.js to practice some backend development skills